Maxwella10/Metrocar_app/README.md

 ## About Metrocar’s User Funnel

 Metrocar serves as a ride-sharing intermediary, connecting riders with drivers through a user-friendly mobile application.
 The customer funnel includes stages such as app download, signup, ride request, driver acceptance, ride, payment, and review.
 Drop-offs at each stage are analysed to identify optimization opportunities.

+## Business Questions

+The analysis addressed the following key business questions:

+Optimizing the Funnel Stages

+Platform-Based Marketing Insights

+Age Group Performance Analysis

+Surge Pricing Strategy

+Lowest Conversion Rate Identification

+## Conclusion
+This analysis has identified the needs for the company to balance supply and demand during peak hours, the shortage in those hours currently results in a high cancellation rate because many customers don’t want to wait a long time.
+The suggestions are to implement a surge price technique and ride-sharing option.
+The last option will also help reduce CO2 emissions by picking up more users during the same journey.
+The analysis has also identified that the vast majority of the users have an iOS device and fall into the age group between 35 and 44 years old.